“Implementing Organizational Change”

 Key concepts: why belief is the key to behavioral change, the definition of wisdom and its relationship to belief, manifesting wisdom to manifest change.

-“Becoming a Leader”
+“How to Become a Leader”

 In which the characteristics that make a great leader and how to manifest them are discussed.